Dexivates: Geography

 The territory of the Dexivates was located in the Durance valley, south of the Luberon massif, in what is today known as the Pays d'Aigues.
-They dwelled north of the Salyes and Anatilii, east of the Cavares, south of the Vocontii and Albici, and west of the Reii.
+The Barrington Atlas locates their territory north of the Salyes and Anatilii, east of the Cavares, south of the Vocontii and Albici, and west of the Reii.
 According to historian Guy Barruol, they were part of the Saluvian confederation.

 Beyond are the canals leading out of the Rhone, famous as the work of Gaius Marius whose distinguished name they bear, Lake Mastromela and the town of Maritima of the Avatici, and above are the Stony Plains, where tradition says that Hercules fought battles, the district of the Anatilii, and inland those of the Dexivates and Cavares.

 — Pliny 1938.
 Naturalis Historia, 3.34.

-Built in the 3rd–2nd century BC, the oppidum of Castellar de Cadenet (modern Cadenet) was probably the chief town of the Dexivates.
+Built in the 3rd–2nd century BC, the oppidum of Castellar (modern Cadenet) was probably the chief town of the Dexivates.
 The site was occupied until at least the 3rd century AD.
 Another protohistorical oppidum was located in the castle of Cadenet, built in the Middle Ages on a former Gallic site.
 The countryside was densely populated, with 38 rural sites identified from the Roman period.